wis3guy/HalClient.Net/ReadMe.md

 		//
 	}

-	protected override IHalHttpClient Transform(IHalHttpClient original)
+	protected override IHalHttpClient Decorate(IHalHttpClient original)
 	{
 		//
-		// Custom Transform, in case a context was *not* specified in the Create() call
+		// Custom Decorate, in case a context was *not* specified in the Create() call
 		//
 	}

-	protected override IHalHttpClient Transform(IHalHttpClient original, string context) {
+	protected override IHalHttpClient Decorate(IHalHttpClient original, string context) {
 		//
-		// Custom Transform, in case a context was specified in the Create() call
+		// Custom Decorate, in case a context was specified in the Create() call
 		//
 	}
 }